IP camera address is the key to remote viewing.

 #2.
 Find the IP camera address via the router configuration software

-Typically, there is a page on the router configuration software that displays all the IP addresses of devices attached.
-You may find the right IP camera address with the unique MAC address of the camera.
+Another easy option to obtain your security camera IP address is to check the ”DHCP Clients Table” or ”Attached Devices” page on the router configuration software.
+The page displays all the IP addresses of devices attached to the router.
+And you can quickly identify the IP address of your security camera with the unique MAC address of the camera.

 For example, you may easily find the Reolink camera addresses via the following steps:

 Step 1.
 Enter the gateway IP address of the router.

 Step 3.
-Go to the DHCP server page and find the IP camera address according to the MAC.
+Go to the WiFi setting page > DHCP server page and find the IP camera address according to the camera MAC address.

 #3.
 Find the address via online IP camera address finder tool

-There are many IP camera address finders online.
-For example, the IPCam Scanner can scan all the devices connected to the Internet and show you the security camera IP addresses.
+There are many IP camera address finders and scanners online.
+For example, the Advanced IP Scanner (for PC) and Fing (for mobile device) can scan all the devices connected to the Internet and show you the security camera IP addresses, MAC address, and manufacturer for everything.

 With the right CCTV IP camera address, your next move is probably the port forwarding setup.

 Port forwarding is a general solution for remote viewing.

 Actually, all you need to do is to find the public IP camera address (http://wanip:httpport), and then you can access the camera wherever you are.

 Here are detailed steps: